jhongover9000/jhongover9000.github.io/assignment2/README.md

 Then came the idea: what if they were the same person?
 So we had this long talk about how it could be that the person who threw it picks it up years later.
 This seemed like a really good idea (wait, why didn't we do this?), but then there was the question of why a paper airplane would be there in the first place (ah, I remember now).
 Regardless, we wanted to somehow incorporate the idea of *time*–– that the space traveled would be the same as time flowing.
 This was in response to Understanding Comics, where I remembered this bit where McCloud mentioned how comics were limited in width so using longer gutters was not as desirable in representing that time is flowing (or that time has passed).
 However, with a horizontal website, you're not restricted by page width as it's quite literally the only thing you have.
 This was a a great way to utilize the (unlimited) horizontal space available to us.

 And that's when it hit me that the paper airplane could be a *letter*.
 Hear me out.
 I know it's very uncommon, but then again, people fold letters into all kinds of things.
 Why not a paper airplane?
 So we decided it would be a letter.
 But to who?
 And this is where my weeb/romanticist side came out.
 In Japan (and Korea, too, based on my experience), the act of confessing one's feelings for another is considered very... important?
 I dunno, it's hard to explain.
-Anyway, students make a really big deal out of it, and oftentimes they leave letters instead of saying it face-to-face (embarrassmen, I guess).
+Anyway, students make a really big deal out of it, and oftentimes they leave letters instead of saying it face-to-face (embarrassment, I guess).
 So, that could be the synopsis of the story.

 A boy is unable to confess his feelings to a girl and so he writes a letter.
 However, he is unable to give it to her because before he does, someone else gets to her first.
 This is the basic gist, and the content of the comic was to have the letter written out for the reader to see, along with images depicting the two of them growing closer and closer.